Please note: due to the ongoing Coronavirus pandemic our 2021 residential executive education courses have moved online for 2021.

 - Trust in shared mobilities - Nina Teng (Grab and University of Oxford)

-- New technologies in public transport - Professor John Miles (Arup and University of Cambridge)
+- New technologies in public transport - Prof John Miles (Arup and University of Cambridge)

-- Autonomous vehicles and society - Professor Graham Parkhurst (University of the West of England)
+- Autonomous vehicles and society - Prof Graham Parkhurst (University of the West of England)

-- Mobility as a Service - Professor Glenn Lyons (UWE Bristol)
+- Mobility as a Service - Prof Glenn Lyons (UWE Bristol)

 - Smart Cycling - Dr Anna Nikolaeva (Amsterdam University and University of Utrecht)

 - The Problem with Ethical Algorithms - Dr William E.S.
 McNeill (University of Southampton)